primea/design/hypervisor.md

 // creates a new container which has one channel. var port = interface.ports.create('container_type')

+// to send message to a port it first must be bound interface.ports.bind('name', port)

 // To access the the entry port from within a container var entryPort = interface.ports.entryPort

+// Acccess other ports by the name to which they where bound to port = interface.port.get('name')
 ```